1. Blog

 Does Dog Food Play a Role in Stress?

-Evidence supports the idea that diet can and does play a role in dog stress and their behaviors.
-Overcooked food can increase the level of bodily inflammation as well as the presence of medical conditions that can increase stress levels.
+Evidence supports the idea that diet plays a role in dog stress and their behaviors.
+Overcooked food may increase the level of bodily inflammation as well as the presence of medical conditions that can increase stress levels.

 By regulating your dog’s intake of dietary elements like antioxidants and probiotics and avoiding overcooked food, you can help relieve your dog’s stress levels.
 Additionally, certain foods containing elements like B vitamins and tryptophan can help alleviate a dog’s stress.

-Additionally, gently cooked food, such as the recipes offered by JustFoodForDogs, can help prevent the physiological responses that result in stress-related physical and behavioral problems.
+Additionally, gently cooked food may help prevent the physiological responses that result in stress-related physical and behavioral problems.
 A lower-stress life will be a happier one for both you and your beloved canine buddy!